-The course is suited to UK-based and international physiotherapists at any stage of their career (including newly qualified physiotherapists).
+Our postgraduate programme is designed for qualified physiotherapists, across the UK and internationally at any stage of their career (including newly qualified physiotherapists).

-The opportunity to work with internationally renowned researchers, including Professor Robert van Deursen, Professor Nicola Phillips, and Dr Val Sparkes, as well as clinicians who are Advanced Physiotherapy Practitioners in their speciality
+- The opportunity to work with internationally renowned researchers such as Professor Robert van Deursen, Professor Nicola Phillips (OBE), and Dr Val Sparkes: as well as clinicians who are Advanced Physiotherapy Practitioners in their speciality.

 |Other ways to study this course|

 A degree in Physiotherapy (UK diploma or equivalent in Physiotherapy).
 Only qualified physiotherapists are eligible to apply.